margav-energy/Margav-Solar/README.md

 ### Installation

 1. Clone or download the project files
+2. **IMPORTANT:** Copy `config.example.js` to `config.js` and add your EmailJS credentials
-2. Open `index.html` in a web browser
+3. Open `index.html` in a web browser
-3. For development, use a local server:
+4. For development, use a local server:

    ```bash
    # Using Python